 The Canon EOS-1D Mark II and the Canon EOS-D30 are two digital cameras that were officially introduced, respectively, in January 2004 and May 2000.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C (Canon D30) sensor.
-The 1D Mark II has a resolution of 8.2 megapixels, whereas the Canon D30 provides 3.1 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C (D30) sensor.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the D30 provides 3.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.